 Mother Nature and I have played this game a good many times.
 I have won a few and gotten soaked a few times.
 (I really should start keeping score!)
 Either way, I always have great time!!!
 I hope She feels the same way!

 Just passing the 60 mile mark!
 I got to run along the beach and some of the trails at the Santa Fe Dam Recreation Area.
 This part of the park afforded a grand view of the San Gabriel Mountains.
 The A2B Route led me straight down East Arrow Highway to the intersection at North Barranca Avenue in Glendora.

 Tomorrow, I am headed towards San Dimas.
 (Trivia Question: What is San Dimas’ claim to fame?
 First correct answer in the comments wins a 5-pack of Sports Beans!
 Check tomorrow’s blog for the answer.)

 Would you like A2B to pass by your house, business, or some interesting site?
-If possible, I could to run by and catch some high fives!!
+If possible, I could do a run-by and catch some high fives!!
 Better yet, why don’t you run with me for a while?
 I would love the company!!
 Several have already offered to run with me as I pass through their cities and counties.